 As part of the educational process, participants in the competition engage in three activities created especially for the Jewish Lens: (1) reviewing the art of photography; (2) observing and analyzing peers’ photographs; and (3) exploring a rich photography collection capturing the Jewish world.
-Each activity concludes with a photography assignment that serves as a trigger for the subsequent session.

 Important – Conducting these activities is an essential and integral part of the competition!

 Suggested Photography Equipment: Participants can either use a digital camera or smart phones.